-Fashion designers have been able to apply for a UK visa since 2018, initially under the old Tier 1 (Exceptional Talent) route and, more recently, the Global Talent route.
-In this article associate solicitor Nick Gore takes an in depth look at the requirements to be met for endorsement under the ‘exceptional promise’ criteria.
+Fashion designers have been able to apply for a UK visa since 2018, initially under the Tier 1 (Exceptional Talent) route, which is now known as the Global Talent route.
+In this article associate solicitor Nick Gore takes an in depth look at the requirements to be met for endorsement under the ‘Exceptional Promise’ criteria.

-As part of the Global Talent visa application process, applicants must receive an endorsement from the relevant Endorsing Body in their field confirming that they meet the Exceptional Promise (for emerging leaders in their relevant field) or Exceptional Talent (for recognised leaders in their relevant field) criteria.
-This is unless they meet the eligible prize requirement.
+As part of the Global Talent visa application process, applicants must receive an endorsement from the relevant Endorsing Body in their field confirming that they meet the Exceptional Promise (for potential leaders in their relevant field) or Exceptional Talent (for recognised leaders in their relevant field) criteria, unless they have won an eligible Prestigious Prize.

-The relevant Endorsing Body for fashion designers is the Arts Council which receives applications.
+The relevant Endorsing Body for fashion designers is the Arts Council.
 The British Fashion Council make fashion-related assessments on behalf of the Arts Council.

 In general, meeting the Exceptional Promise criteria is easier than meeting the Exceptional Talent criteria.
 The Arts Council’s supporting guidance sets out that Exceptional Promise is for those who ‘have the potential to become leading practitioners or recognised experts in their field.’

 Those who have received an endorsement can go on to make an immigration application.
 If approved they can be granted leave in the UK for up to five years and four months.